-HDIS01
+HDIS01 continued

-NUMBER OF PERMANENT DWELLING DEMOLISHED OR WRITTEN OFF IN LAST 12 MONTHS community during the previous year by some means other than sale.
+This identifies how many permanent houses used by the IHO were lost to the community during the previous year by some means other than sale.
 It includes permanent houses where the lease or right of occupancy expired and the dwelling was no longer available to the IHO.
 Expiry of leasing includes those houses that had been made available to the IHO through a government agency for the use of Indigenous housing but which have been returned to or withdrawn by the agency and are no longer available to the IHO.
 Also include any houses that may have been gifted or deeded to any person or organisation outside of the IHO.